octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### More detail in the "Instructions" section

-This "Tutorial" part ends, hoping you had satisfying introduction to the Michelson language.
+This "Tutorial" part ends, with hope that you have had a satisfying introduction to the Michelson language.

 More detail about macros and syntactic sugar are available int the "Instructions" section.

-For more advanced Michelson programmers, there are other concepts such as cryptographic features and annotations which are described in the "Instructions" section.
+For more advanced Michelson programmers, there are other concepts such as cryptographic features and annotations that are described in the "Instructions" section.

-The Michelson language being part of the protocol is destined to change and thus many other features will be supported in the future bringing new possibilities like anonymity (with sappling techniques) or allowing stamping atomic information (with tickets).
+As the Michelson language is part of the protocol it is destined to change and thus many other features may be supported in the future, bringing new possibilities like anonymity (with sapling techniques) or allowing for the stamping of atomic information (with tickets).